amyspencerproject/base-apparel/README.md

 - Found the Regular Expression (Regex) for validating email addresses.
 You can have a lot of different charactors but must have the @ followed by a domain name
 - Removed the one I had in the HTML for the `<input />`, `pattern=".+@globex\.com"`
 - Put `aria-live="polite"` and `role="alert"` on the user message element so that a screen reader would alert the user but not aggressively that the email address was invalid or that they were now signed up.
 - Tried to move the event listener from the button with "click" to the form with "submit".
-With the eventlistener on the button both an enter and mouse click on the button work and give appropriate repsonses.
+With the eventListener on the button both an enter and mouse click on the button work and give appropriate responses that I wrote into my script.js file.
 With the eventListener on the form submit none of the invalid email JSX shows up.
 Instead I get a default email invalid message.
   ![](./Screenshot%20EventListener%20Submit.png)

 ### Continued development

+I would like to understand why I can't get the event listener on the form submit to work correctly.
+I might revisit this later.

 ### Useful resources